protonage/purpleeeee-eeee-lyntr-/README.md

+WARNING: this style will be developed more for https://lyntr.jnnj.xyz instead of lyntr.com, as i have been banned on there until further notice.
+I hope yall understand, and enjoy my theme! :3

 # how tf do i install this?
 - install the stylus extension (availible for both chrome and firefox)
 - copy the contents of style.css